Clarinda - Oakleigh South

 Clarinda - Oakleigh South has shown very soft population growth performance across periods assessed by AreaSearch

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusting using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for the years 2032 to 2041.
-Future population trends suggest lower quartile growth, with an expected increase of 381 persons by 2041, representing a total increase of 1.2% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For uncovered areas, it utilises VIC State Government's Regional/LGA projections from 2023, adjusted via weighted aggregation to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Future trends suggest lower quartile growth; the area is projected to expand by 381 persons to 2041 based on latest numbers, with a total increase of 1.1% over 17 years.

 Frequently Asked Questions - Population